Kingmaker (Tami Neilson album): Production

 Neilson was disheartened after the COVID-19 pandemic in New Zealand stalled the promotion of her previous album Chickaboom!
 (2020), and was uninspired to write music in 2020.
 Writing for Kingmaker began in early 2021, and took six months.
 The album was primarily inspired by Neilson's experiences as an Indigenous woman in the music industry, and she wanted to write an album that had a "cinematic arc", similar to a film soundtrack.
-Sonically, the album was inspired by Nancy & Lee (1968) and the subsequent music released by Nancy Sinatra and Lee Hazlewood, as well as musicians Ennio Morricone and Bobby Gentry.
+Sonically, the album was inspired by Nancy & Lee (1968) and the subsequent music released by Nancy Sinatra and Lee Hazlewood, as well as musicians Ennio Morricone and Bobbie Gentry.

 The song "Beyond the Stars" was written together with Delaney Davidson, with both musicians expressing mourning for their fathers.
 Neilson was scheduled to perform at the Luck Reunion festival in Texas in March 2020, however the festival was cancelled and a livestream was released in its place.
 American country musician Willie Nelson and his family were watching the concert, which led to Neilson developing a friendship with Nelson's wife Annie D'Angelo, and led to Nelson being a featured vocalist on the song.

 The album was recorded in a week at Neil Finn's Roundhead Studios in Auckland.